Naitzirch/Naitzirch/README.md

 ## Hi there 👋
 I'm Naitzirch or Nait for short.
-I'm a 23 year old Computer Science graduand and currently Physics undergraduate at TU Delft.
+I'm a 23 year old Computer Science graduate from LIACS and currently Physics undergraduate at TU Delft.

-- 🔭 I’m currently working on a minecraft map?
+- 🔭 I’m currently working on my studies
-- 🌱 I’m currently learning about minecraft datapacks
+- 🌱 I’m currently learning about electricity, magnetism and modern physics
 - 💬 Ask me about compilers?
 - 📫 You can reach me at:
   - Email: naitzirch@gmail.com